AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 * Your account **"does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/{guid}'."** - You see this error when your account does not have sufficient permissions to assign a role to an identity.
 Ask your subscription administrator to add you to User Access Administrator role.

 ## Sample applications
-The following sample applications show how to log in as the service principal.
+For information about logging in as the application through different platforms, see:

 **.NET**